Let's start to define blockchain and, from there, move on looking at all possibilities.

 To tackle these problems, Satoshi Nakamoto released a whitepaper on October 31st, 2008.
 He developed a method to exchange money between people via digital messages without the need for a bank.
 Probably it was no coincidence that this whitepaper was released only a bit more than a month after Lehman Brothers declared bankruptcy in September 2008, when trust in banks was at an all-time low.

-So, how does the blockchain bitcoin technology work?
+So, how does blockchain technology work?
 How can you safely transfer money from one person to the other without a central authority?
 To achieve this, blockchain relies on three leading technologies:

 Ledger technology is centuries old, like cryptography.
 Peer-2-peer networks are relatively new.
 It's the new combination of these technologies that give blockchain its unique character.